dongleqing-pizi/dongleqing-pizi.github.io/_pages/about.md

 ---
 Hey there!
 I am Junhang CHEN.

-I'm currently a Ph.D.
+I am currently a Ph.D.
 Student in Information Systems at School of Management, Xiamen University, under the supervision of Prof. Xin Fu.
 Before that i obtained my bachelor’s degree at Wuhan University of Technology.

 My research focuses on (1) multi-source multi-modal data mining (i.e., text, images, videos); (2) business analytics leveraging AI and Big Data; (3) interaction and mechanism between human and AI, and then how to improve Human-AI collaboration.